Su-Kam Power Systems factory campus at its peak — the company at the centre of the question: what happened to Su-Kam

 The deal that never landed

-By the mid-2010s Su-Kam needed capital — for the solar scale-up, and to clean up debt that had accumulated while attention was elsewhere.
+Su-Kam needed capital — for the solar scale-up, and to strengthen the balance sheet while the company was still operating from a position of strength.
 The capital nearly came, and from the biggest name in Indian business.

 In fact, big capital had already come in once.
 In February 2006, at the height of Su-Kam’s rise, the Reliance India Power Fund — a $200-million private equity vehicle of Anil Ambani-led Reliance, set up jointly with Singapore’s Temasek — acquired a 20% stake in Su-Kam for ₹45 crore.
 It was the fund’s first investment in India, and validation of the loudest kind: of every power company in the country, the Ambani-Temasek fund chose the inverter maker a Delhi entrepreneur had built from a broken machine on his table — a company then doing ₹200 crore in revenue with 4,000 dealers and a 30% share of the organised market.
 Temasek later exited, and Reliance took full control of the fund — which meant Su-Kam’s largest outside shareholder was now Reliance alone.